tomikuusik/ids-project/report-1.md

 - Get a list of best indicators for every security or sector.
 - Get a list of the keywords with the highest correlation in market fluctuation

-### Sucess criteria
+### Success criteria
-- The model has to be atleast 60% accurate.
+- The model has to be at least 60% accurate.